 Access to downloadable materials can be found at the bottom of this page.

-Her expansive repertoire of earlier seasons includes Rossini’s Amenaide in Tancredi, Bellini’s Giulietta in I Capuleti e I Montecchi, Donizetti’s Adina in L’Elisir d’amore, Handel’s Alcina, Puccini’s Suor Angelica, and Mozart’s Countess in Le Nozze di Figaro, Pamina in Die Zauberflöte, and Fiordiligi in Cosi fan Tutte.
+In 2018, she sung Rossini’s Amenaide in Tancredi with Teatro Nuovo, Bellini’s Giulietta in I Capuleti e I Montecchi with Saltworks Opera, and Donizetti’s Adina in L’Elisir d’amore with City Lyric Opera.
+Her repertoire of earlier seasons includes Handel’s Alcina, Puccini’s Suor Angelica, and Mozart’s Countess in Le Nozze di Figaro, Pamina in Die Zauberflöte, and Fiordiligi in Cosi fan Tutte.

 Lyons has sung concerts with Baltimore Symphony Orchestra, Maryland Symphony Orchestra, Queens Symphony Orchestra, St. Veronica Orchestra of New York, Spectrum Symphony of New York, and Charleston Symphony Orchestra.
 Highlights from past orchestral engagements include several performances of Mozart’s Exsultate, jubilate, Beethoven’s Symphony No. 9, and Rossini’s Stabat Mater.